wacncontent/CustomizeTool/removeCommentOutput2/articles/application-gateway/application-gateway-ilb-arm.md

 	$gipconfig = New-AzureRmApplicationGatewayIPConfiguration -Name gatewayIP01 -Subnet $subnet

 This creates an application gateway IP configuration named "gatewayIP01".
-When Application Gateway starts, it will pick up an IP address from the subnet configured and route network traffic to the IP addresses in the back-end IP pool.
-Keep in mind that each instance will take one IP address.
+When Application Gateway starts, it picks up an IP address from the subnet configured and route network traffic to the IP addresses in the back-end IP pool.
+Keep in mind that each instance takes one IP address.

 ### Step 2

 	$pool = New-AzureRmApplicationGatewayBackendAddressPool -Name pool01 -BackendIPAddresses 134.170.185.46, 134.170.188.221,134.170.185.50

 This configures the back-end IP address pool named "pool01" with IP addresses "134.170.185.46, 134.170.188.221,134.170.185.50".
-Those will be the IP addresses that receive the network traffic that comes from the front-end IP endpoint.
-You will replace the IP addresses above to add your own application IP address endpoints.
+Those are the IP addresses that receive the network traffic that comes from the front-end IP endpoint.
+You replace the IP addresses above to add your own application IP address endpoints.

 ### Step 3